 The page title is one of the most important ingredients in your blog post.
-It doesn’t matter how good your post is, how much quality your post is.
-If the post title is poor, can’t convince why people should click on it, your posts’ click-through rate will drop.
+It doesn’t matter how good your post is, how quality your post is.
+If the post title is poor can’t convince why people should click on it, your post’s click-through rate will drop.

 How to Create a Good SEO-Friendly Enticing Page Title

 There are numerous ways to craft a good title for your blog posts.
-The number is not a limit.
+The number is not limited.
 As usual, “How-to” guides (ex: How to Submit Your Site to Google, Bing, Yahoo, Baidu, Yandex) and numbered list posts (ex: 101 Email Marketing Quotes) work pretty well on SERPs.

 The key here is to get the attention of search users.
 If the post title can provide the information they were expecting just before searching the keyword, the post would surely attract another high-quality “warm” visitor.